If you do not have any idea what Docker is and which problems it solves, then this post is for you.

 Whatever is the platform, you must install a few things to run your application: the Operating System, the programming languages, frameworks and libraries.
 Also, do not forget that all of them must have the correct version and the correct configuration.

-It is a demanding task.
-Surely once you do it, you'll search for a way to automate the process.
+This is a demanding task, and that is why once you do it the first time, you want to have a way to replicate and automate the process.

 ... but it was working on my machine!

-Docker helps to solve both issues.
-Thanks to concepts like images and containers it allows to create and run applications in isolated containers, that can be hosted in any laptops, servers or Cloud services as long as these support Docker.
+Docker allows running applications in isolated containers, which can be hosted in any laptops, servers or Cloud services, as long as these support Docker.

-Images can be easily distributed through services like Docker HUB.
+Images can be easily shared by services like Docker HUB.